History

 Excerpt from Nicholas Biddle's Personal Memoirs - 1975

-Joseph Wharton's Philadelphia mansion, "Ontalauna"
+Joseph Wharton's Philadelphia mansion, "Ontalauna" ^

-Joseph Wharton's granddaughter (Sarah Biddle's cousin), Catharine Wharton Morris Wright's depiction of the Pergola while it was still at Ontalauna in her 1920 painting
+Joseph Wharton's granddaughter (Sarah Biddle's cousin), Catharine Wharton Morris Wright's depiction of the Pergola while it was still at Ontalauna in her 1920 painting "The Pergola, Ontalauna"

-The Pergola at "Melmar" in 1959
+Top right - The Pergola at Melmar circa 1959